Thousands march in Cyprus' first gay pride, seeking equal rights

 “I‘m here because I support the right of everyone to be who they are,” said activist Magda Zenon.
 “I want to live in a society where everyone has equal access to resources and the law.”

-Cyprus decriminalize homosexuality in 1998, five years after a lone activist won a damning judgment against the country from the European Court of Human Rights.
+Cyprus decriminalised homosexuality in 1998, five years after a lone activist won a damning judgement against the country from the European Court of Human Rights.

 Sixteen years on, activists say Cyprus still lags far behind its European Union peers in terms of rights for gay people, and has been slow in pursuing legislation on civil partnerships.